 '''

 @View

-public Response.Content index() {
+public void index() {

 Map<String, Object> parameters = new HashMap<String, Object>();

 parameters.put("location", "marseille");

 parameters.put("temperature", "20");

-return index.with(parameters).ok();
+index.render(parameters);

 }

 '''

 During the template rendering, the location and temperature expressions are resolved to the value provided by the view controller.
 When a template is rendered, an optional map can be provided, this map will be available during the rendering of the template for resolving expression.